halide/build_bot/README.md

 To launch a build slave:

 ```
-export HALIDE_BB_PASS=the_same_password
+echo the_same_password > halide_bb_pass.txt
-buildslave start ubuntu_slave
+buildslave start linux_slave
 ```

-If you're making your own master, you'll may need to edit ubuntu_slave/buildbot.tac to point to the ip address of your build master.
+If you're making your own master, you'll may need to edit linux_slave/buildbot.tac to point to the ip address of your build master.
 In the repo it's configured to point to the public Halide build master.